Rent-My-Tent/Rent-My-Tent/README.md

 * Rachel  (see Rachel's user persona on [Milanote](https://app.milanote.com/1J9Pro1KiYulbl))
   - As someone in the market for a tent I'd rather rent than own a tent, to save money and to depend on less stuff.

+## Why?
+[Rent My Tent](https://rent-my-tent.org/) can reduce the demand for tent ownership by bringing together people who have and people who need tents - in a simple online marketplace transaction.

+By promoting tent utility / reuse, we can drive down the need for tent ownership.

+Less tent ownership means less tents need to be manufactured, saving viral resources and reducing waste disposal.

 ## System Overview
 Once a tent is added to the marketplace it will always be available for rent; except during rental periods when the tent is being used by the renter.